Skip to main content

 Testosterone Replacement Therapy for Men

-For men experiencing symptoms associated with declining testosterone levels, often referred to as or hypogonadism, (TRT) can be a transformative intervention.
+For men experiencing symptoms associated with declining testosterone levels, often referred to as andropause or hypogonadism, testosterone replacement therapy (TRT) can be a transformative intervention.
 Symptoms such as persistent fatigue, reduced libido, decreased muscle mass, and mood changes often signal a need for careful evaluation of androgen status.
 A common protocol involves weekly intramuscular injections of Testosterone Cypionate (200mg/ml), a form of testosterone that provides a steady release into the bloodstream.

 To maintain the body’s natural testosterone production and preserve fertility, a concurrent administration of Gonadorelin is often included.
 This peptide, typically given as a subcutaneous injection twice weekly, stimulates the pituitary gland to release luteinizing hormone (LH) and follicle-stimulating hormone (FSH), which are essential for testicular function.

 Managing estrogen levels is also a key consideration in male hormonal optimization, as testosterone can convert into estrogen.
 Therefore, an oral tablet of Anastrozole, an aromatase inhibitor, is frequently prescribed twice weekly to mitigate potential side effects related to elevated estrogen, such as gynecomastia or fluid retention.
 In some cases, Enclomiphene may be incorporated to specifically support LH and FSH levels, further promoting endogenous testosterone synthesis.

 Testosterone Replacement Therapy for Women

 Women, too, can experience symptoms related to suboptimal testosterone levels, particularly during pre-menopausal, peri-menopausal, and post-menopausal phases.
 These symptoms might include irregular menstrual cycles, shifts in mood, hot flashes, and a diminished desire for intimacy.
-Personalized protocols for women often involve a lower dose of Testosterone Cypionate, typically 10–20 units (0.1–0.2ml) administered weekly via subcutaneous injection.
+Personalized protocols for women often involve a lower dose of Testosterone Cypionate, typically 10 ∞ 20 units (0.1 ∞ 0.2ml) administered weekly via subcutaneous injection.
 This method allows for precise dosing and consistent absorption.

-The role of Progesterone is also significant, with its prescription tailored to the woman’s menopausal status and individual needs. supports uterine health, sleep quality, and mood stability.
+The role of Progesterone is also significant, with its prescription tailored to the woman’s menopausal status and individual needs.
+Progesterone supports uterine health, sleep quality, and mood stability.
 For some women, Pellet Therapy offers a long-acting alternative for testosterone delivery.
+These small pellets, inserted subcutaneously, release a steady dose of testosterone over several months.
+When appropriate, Anastrozole may also be used in women to manage estrogen levels, particularly in those with specific clinical indications.

 Compounded hormones offer precise dosing and tailored delivery methods, allowing for individualized therapeutic strategies that align with unique physiological requirements.